FAQs FOR PARENTS AND GUARDIANS

 Since it’s creation in 2009 by Mojang, Minecraft has become one of the most popular videogames in the world.
 It is often described as ‘digital LEGO’ where gamers can create their own adventures through exploration, crafting items and building structures.

 What is a Minecraft server? *note the Archiverse server is now closed

 A Minecraft server is a player-owned or business-owned game world for the videogame Minecraft which allows gamers to play online together.
-In the case of the East Riding Blockdown project, the East Riding of Yorkshire Council have purchased a private Minecraft server to enable participants to collaborate on their contributions, or contribute from home providing they have Minecraft Java Edition and an internet connection.
+In the case of the East Riding Blockdown project, the East Riding of Yorkshire Council purchased a private Minecraft server to enable participants to collaborate on their contributions, or contribute from home providing they have Minecraft Java Edition and an internet connection.

 Is my child safe using your Minecraft server? *note the Archiverse server is now closed

 My child does not own a copy of Minecraft, can they contribute?